Bill Gates wants to cure Alzheimer's. What can he do that's better?

 “As a first step, I’ve invested $50 million in the Dementia Discovery Fund — a private fund working to diversify the clinical pipeline and identify new targets for treatment,” he said.

-“With all of the new tools and theories in development, I believe we are at a turning point in Alzheimer’s R&D (research and development).”
+“With all of the new tools and theories in development, I believe we are at a turning point in Alzheimer’s R&D," Gates said, referring to research and development.